RedHoes/github-actions-template/README.md

 - **EKS**: Choose if you already have Kubernetes clusters or need Kubernetes features
 - **ECS**: Choose if you want simpler AWS-native container orchestration

-### What's ArgoCD GitOps?

-- Uses Git as the source of truth for deployments
-- Workflow commits to a separate GitOps repository
-- ArgoCD automatically syncs changes to your cluster
-- Use if your organization uses ArgoCD

-**ArgoCD workflows use specialized actions:**

-- `extract-app-version` - Extracts version from manifest.json, pyproject.toml, or git tags
-- `commit-argocd-values` - Handles GitOps repository checkout, file copy, and commit operations
-- `docker-build-push` - Builds and pushes multiple Docker images (main + migration)

 ### How do I deploy to multiple environments?